An Interdisciplinary Doctoral Program

 Funding

-PhD students receive a minimum funding package of $18,500 per year for 4 years, which comes in the form of tuition and fees, a TAship, and Faculty scholarship.
-Starting in Fall 2025, PhD students receive a minimum funding package of $40,000.
+As of Fall 2025, PhD students receive a minimum funding package of $40,000.
 In the fifth year, the Faculty pays tuition and fees.
-In all years, students build on their minimum funding package by receiving RAships, external grants, awards, scholarships, fellowships, and additional TAships from any unit across campus.
+In all years, students build on their minimum funding package by receiving RAships and additional TAships.
+PhD students are expected to apply to all applicable external awards and major scholarships.
+Successful awards and scholarships will be applied to the base funding portion of the funding package where applicable with the award guidelines.
+Certain awards and scholarships may be eligible for the Research Excellence Award from the Faculty of Information which would be in addition to the base funding.
 As students enter their final year in the program, they are especially encouraged to apply for the Doctoral Completion Award.

 Awards